alexjmanlove/convolutional-variational-autoencoders/README.md

 # Convolutional Variational Autoencoders for Generative Modelling of Human Faces with `PyTorch`

-In this project we apply convolutional neural networks in variational autoencoder models to perform unsupervised reconstruction, damage restoration and interpolation of human face images.
+In this repo we apply convolutional neural networks in variational autoencoder models to perform simple supervised prediction as well as unsupervised reconstruction, damage restoration and interpolation of human face images.

 # Project Preview